Lachlan-Waterhouse/ml-tech-task/README.md

 1. CRUD apis and logic for task lists.
 All operations should persist or read data from the MongoDB instance
     - Create a task for a logged in user, append it to their list of tasks
-    - Read the all the task lists that are associated with the orgranisation the user is in
+    - Read the all the task lists that are associated with the organisation the user is in
     - Update a task in the list for the logged in user.
 Users can only update tasks that they own
     - Delete tasks from the list for the logged in user
 2. A web frontend using a javascript library or framework of your choosing.
 The web frontend should contain: